INTRA-UTERINE FETAL SURGERY -- WHERE DO WE STAND

 Pre-planning and modification of the post-natal life by the parents.

-Termination of and discontinuation of such incompatible pregnancies within legal time.
+Termination of and discontinuation of such incompatible pregnancies within the legal time.

-Improvement of the quality of life of all concerned.
+Improving the quality of life for all concerned.

-The minimum number of anti-natal visits and timing of the required investigations are protocolised, and WHO guidelines are universally available online.
+The minimum number of antenatal visits and timing of the required investigations are protocolised, and WHO guidelines are universally available online.
 Still, a prenatal visit to an obstetrician is situation-dependent and individualised.

-Hobbins and Mahoney introduced fetal endoscopy - fetoscopy in 1974, triggering a dream in the medical fraternity, Fetal surgery had a modest beginning with diagnostic and therapeutic fetoscopy at the forefront.
-In 1961 Sir William Liley (New Zealand) did the first percutaneous fetal transfusion and in 1964, Asensio and Adamsons (Puerto Rico) reported success in direct access to fetal circulation by open hysterotomy.
+Hobbins and Mahoney introduced fetal endoscopy - fetoscopy - in 1974, triggering a dream in the medical fraternity.
+Fetal surgery began modestly, with diagnostic and therapeutic fetoscopy at the forefront.
+In 1961, Sir William Liley (New Zealand) did the first percutaneous fetal transfusion and in 1964, Asensio and Adamsons (Puerto Rico) reported success in direct access to fetal circulation by open hysterotomy.
 The'70s saw a parallel exponential development of obstetric ultrasound and both diagnostic and therapeutic fetoscopy.
 A combination of uterine ultrasound and therapeutic fetoscopy allowed percutaneous access and approach to the fetus, placenta, and umbilical cord.
-Percutaneous relief from rhesus incompatibility in bad cases before birth became the first reality.
+Percutaneous relief from rhesus incompatibility in severe cases befor'e birth became a reality.

-Lysis of bands entrapping fetal structures in the amniotic band syndrome and the delivery of targetted laser beams in twin-to-twin transfusion syndrome (TTTS) or the twin reversed arterial perfusion syndrome (TRAP) ensured healthy pregnancy outcomes.
-These complications are common in the monochorionic twins.
+Lysis of bands entrapping fetal structures in the amniotic band syndrome and the delivery of targeted laser beams in twin-to-twin transfusion syndrome (TTTS) or the twin reversed arterial perfusion syndrome (TRAP) ensured healthy pregnancy outcomes.
+These complications are common in monochorionic twins.

 Fetoscopic major fetal vascular and cord needle access.